 Another thing lenders look at when screening mortgage applicants is their debt-to-income ratio, or DTI.
 This is a key metric that’s calculated by adding up all monthly debts, then dividing the sum by your gross monthly income.
-The higher your DTI ratio, the more risk you pose to a lender.
-Use our DTI calculator to figure out yours.
+The higher your DTI, the more risk you pose to a lender.
+Use Bankrate’s DTI calculator to figure out yours.

 “Keeping credit card balances low and debt under control is beneficial in many ways,” McClary says.
 “Keeping your balances at or below 30 percent of the available credit limit has a positive influence on the credit score.”

 “First-time homebuyers don’t have proceeds from another home to help fund a down payment.
 It’s one of the main reasons why the down payment is the biggest hurdle to homeownership,” says Rob Chrane, CEO of Atlanta-based Down Payment Resource, which finds programs that help people buy homes.

 Down payment requirements typically depend on the type of home loan you get.
 For conventional loans, 20 percent down is usually required if you want to avoid paying private mortgage insurance.
 Some mortgages insured by the Federal Housing Administration, known as FHA loans, require just 3.5 percent down.
 Fannie Mae and Freddie Mac back some mortgage products that require just 3 percent down; and loans guaranteed by the U.S. Department of Veterans Affairs and the U.S. Department of Agriculture require no down payment at all.

 Renters interested in buying a home should compare different loan programs to see which one is best for them.
 In addition, there are grants and programs to help homebuyers with down payments.
 “There is a wide range of programs for homebuyers today.
 We track more than 2,500 homeownership programs across the country administered by federal, state, county or local government agencies, nonprofits and employers,” says Chrane.